PaulMKohler/AdventureSandbox/README.md

 Use camera switches, object teleports and markers to direct a scene.

 If we need to have a character look at another character's head we need to set up a neck bone object for the NPC we need to look at.

+Run automatically on scene start.
+We can set this up on the **Scene Manager**.
+To play the first time we enter a scene and not every time we come back to the room we need a variable

+This can be set up from the **Variable Manager**  Global vars are used across gameplay, local are attached to scenes.